saraiva3/Shape-of-War/README.md

 5. Create the multigraph (NetworkX has been used for this)

 The web scrape used here can scrape tables from wikipedia that use the "Wikitable" class on its table tag.
-It is not hard to modify the scrape function to scrape different html tags, but, the cleanning data function is very especific and shoul be deleted beforehand to use the algorithm in a different context.
+It is not hard to modify the scrape function to scrape different html tags, but, the cleanning data function is very especific and should be deleted beforehand to use the algorithm in a different context.